If you’re looking to take your container garden from drab to fab, try one of these 37 amazing flower pot painting projects!

 Every year, I look forward to the spring planting season.
 Seeing flowers bloom again always seems to boost my mood.
 To prepare for the season, I always like to dress up my patio with decorative pots.

-Below, I’ve collected the best flower pot painting tutorials from my blogger friends so you can spruce up your planters, too!
+Below, I’ve collected the best flower pot painting tutorials from my blogger friends so you can find inspiration to spruce up your planters!

 I can’t wait to try some of these techniques!

-1. How to Paint Terracotta Pots Like a Pro
+1. How to Paint a Terracotta Flower Pot Like a Pro

 2. Easy Painted Flower Pots with Stencils